webpy/webpy.github.com/cookbok/xmlfiles.md

 ### Solution

-Create your XML template with the XML file you want to server (i.e. reponse.xml).
+Create your XML template with the XML file you want to server (i.e. response.xml).
 If the XML has any variables, use the corresponding web.py templating code.
 This is just an example:

     $def with (code)
     <?xml version="1.0"?>